Abraham Asscher: Public service

 Asscher translated his growing success in business into political and community involvement.
 In 1917, he took up a seat on the Provincial Council of North Holland for the Liberale Staatspartij (Liberal State Party).
 And in the 1930s, he became a leader and spokesman of the Dutch Jewish community.
-He served as the President of the nation's central Jewish organization, the Nederlandsch-Israëlitsch Kerkgenootschap (Dutch Jewish Congregation).
+He served as the president of the nation's central Jewish organization, the Nederlandsch-Israëlitisch Kerkgenootschap (Dutch Jewish Congregation).

 Therefore, when in 1933 Jewish refugees began to flee in numbers to the Netherlands from the Nazi regime in Germany, it was Asscher, along with Professor David Cohen, who established (with government cooperation) the Comité voor Bijzondere Joodsche Belangen (Committee for Special Jewish Affairs - CBJB).
 An offshoot of the CBJB, the Comité voor Joodsche Vluchtelingen (Committee for Jewish Refugees - CJV), was formed to provide direct service to the refugees.
 The CJV provided advice and, as needed, financial support to the refugees, and worked to facilitate the emigration of refugees away from continental Europe.
 David Cohen was the chair of the CJV for most of its eight years of existence.
 Both of these committees were dissolved by Germany in 1941, and their responsibilities transferred to a Jewish Council.